lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorial5/tutorial.rst

     fix myspec all reaxff/species 5 1 5 decorate.species element Si O H

+The commands above are, once again, similar to the ones of the previous script.
-Here, the :math:`+1 \mathrm{e}{-10}` was added to the denominator of the ``variable qH`` to avoid dividing by 0 at the beginning of the simulation.
+Here, the :math:`+1 \mathrm{e}{-10}` was added to the denominator of the ``variable qH`` to avoid dividing by 0 at the beginning of the simulation, as no hydrogen atoms exists in the simulation domain yet.
 Finally, let us create a loop with 10 steps, and create two hydrogen atoms at random locations at every step:

 .. code-block:: lammps